SIMR-seminars/SIMR-seminars.github.io/about.md

 permalink: /about/
 ---

-SIMR Seminars: Seattle's Informal Microbiome Research Seminars
+SIMR Seminars:

 ### Purpose and Scope

-SIMR's goal is to provide a constructive and supportive space to offer & receive feedback on our microbiome research, including on work in progress.
+The goal of Seattle's Informal Microbiome Research (SIMR) Seminars is to provide a constructive and supportive space to offer & receive feedback on our microbiome research, including on work in progress.

 Seminars aren't recorded (to encourage presentations on new work), and most of the audience is members of the academic/clinical microbiome community in the greater Seattle area and its alumni.

 ### Format